South Vanuatu languages: Languages

-François (2015)
+François et al. (2015)

-François (2015:18-21) lists the following names and locations for the 9 South Vanuatu languages.
+François et al. (2015:18–21) lists the following names and locations for the 9 South Vanuatu languages.

 Proto-South Vanuatu

 Proto-South Vanuatu was reconstructed by John Lynch in 2001.

 The language, compared to Proto-Oceanic, went through a series of vowel reductions, leading to the creation of a new vowel written as *ə, such as in *na-waiR "fresh water" resulting in Proto-South Vanuatu *nə-wai of the same meaning.

 However, it also preserves some, but not all final consonants.
 For example, *tanum "to plant, bury" is reflected in Proto-South Vanuatu as *(a)-tenum "to bury", but *taŋis "to cry" is instead reflected as *(a)-taŋi.

 Vowels

 The vowels of Proto-South Vanuatu, according to Lynch, are:

 Consonants

 The consonants of Proto-South Vanuatu, according to Lynch, are: